zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Standardized_Contract_APIs.rst

-Although Ethereum allows developers to create absolutely any kind of application without restriction to specific feature types, and prides itself on its "lack of features", there is nevertheless a need to standardize certain very common use cases in order to allow users and
+Although Expanse allows developers to create absolutely any kind of application without restriction to specific feature types, and prides itself on its "lack of features", there is nevertheless a need to standardize certain very common use cases in order to allow users and